crispcat/swmon/README.md

 MSTP-MIB::swMSTPMstPortStatus.26.0 = INTEGER: disabled(2)
 ...
 ```
-Add port status root `MSTP-MIB::swMSTPMstPortStatus` to you config.
+Add `MSTP-MIB::swMSTPMstPortStatus` to you config.
-I matched all device models with this oid.
+I matched all device models with that OID.
 ```
 - device_match_regex: .*
   target_oid: MSTP-MIB::swMSTPMstPortStatus
 ```

-### If there are no suitable MIB modules you can target raw OID.
+### If there are no suitable MIB modules you can targeting raw OID.
 For example:
 ```
 Device name: DGS-1210-52/ME
 Device description: DGS-1210-52/ME/A1